 Sigma: Color Mode

 Fujifilm: Film Simulation

-The Picture Styles available on a Canon EOS camera are Standard, Landscape, Portrait, Faithful, Neutral and Monochrome.
-Most of these are fairly self-explanatory.
-Most other manufacturers use variations of these names.
-Some have some additional options.
+For example, some of the Picture Styles available on a Canon EOS camera are Standard, Landscape, Portrait, Faithful, Neutral and Monochrome.
+Most of these are self-explanatory.
+Other camera makers use variations of these names.

 Profile and developing choices in Lightroom Classic’s Develop module